 of the beekeeper in letters of not less than 50 mm in height.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) Nothing in subregulation (1) permits the attaching of a notice to a tree contrary to the Conservation and Land Management Regulations 2002 or any other written law.

+[Regulation 208 amended: SL 2021/204 r.
+14.]

 209. Establishment and movement of apiaries

 (1) A beekeeper who establishes a new apiary or who removes an apiary, or part of apiary, from one site to another site must, within the period specified in subregulation (2), make a written record of the establishment of the new apiary or of the removal of the apiary, or part of the apiary, to the other site.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) The beekeeper must comply with subregulation (1) as soon as practicable after the establishment of the new apiary or the removal of the apiary, or part of the apiary, to the other site.